 Portion sizes are great, and the decorative plating is nice without going overboard.
 You have a 14oz filet, which is beefy, and 22oz rib eyes and/or strips (bone-in).
 This is a great size, especially considering that the meat is well-aged (aging reduces the weight, as meat fat fibers break down and subsume into the muscle tissue, causing increased tenderness and flavor).
 The porterhouse for two, if I had to render a guess, would be about 42oz, bone-in.
 Not too bad, and every ounce edible, fat and all.

-I was given the wonderful opportunity to eat for free this night, as part of a press dinner, so I can’t take any points here.
+I was given the wonderful opportunity to eat for free this night, as part of a press dinner, but I wouldn’t complain even if I was paying.
 At $48 for a 22oz rib eye in the heart of Manhattan’s prime real estate area, and with a restaurant this size (tremendous), I’d say that this is a bargain.

 There was a nice happy hour crowd here despite the bar being off-street and somewhat small.
 There is a larger bar downstairs, but it kinda gets lost in the shuffle.
 A featured bar, in my opinion, should be along the window on the main floor, to attract passers-by and entice them in for a meal.
 The bar did have incredible homemade potato chips though; crisp, salty, and textured.
 They mixed a great, crisp, smooth martini as well.
 Nicely done.

 We weren’t offered any particular specials for the press dinner, but the menu does offer other meats such as veal and lamb.
 These are solid additions to a traditional steakhouse menu.

 We had some crab cakes to start.
 They were crispy on the outside, and meaty/juicy on the inside.
 A fairly generous portion size too: two little pucks of goodness, which nearly doubles the great and famous Del Frisco’s portion size.